adiq/phaser-coffeescript/README.md

 ### What this is?

-It's up-to-date working skeleton app for building games using Phaser and CoffeeScript Forked from tchannel - thanks :)
+It's up-to-date working skeleton app for building games using Phaser and CoffeeScript.

+Forked from tchannel - thanks :)

 ### Dependencies